MicrosoftDocs/visualstudio-docs/docs/test/using-microsoft-visualstudio-testtools-unittesting-members-in-unit-tests.md

 The <xref:Microsoft.VisualStudio.TestTools.UnitTesting.DeploymentItemAttribute> for copying files or folders specified as deployment items to the deployment directory.
 Deployment directory is where all the deployment items are present along with TestSource dll.(starting from MSTest v2)

-It can be used either on TestClass or on TestMethod.
+It can be used either on test classes (classes marked with `TestClass` attribute) or on test methods (methods marked with `TestMethod` attribute).

 Users can have multiple instances of the attribute to specify more than one item.